|Nutrition Facts (per serving)|

-A delicious fruit scone is an ultimate treat at any time of say and, of course, are the quintessential part of a traditional afternoon tea.
+A delicious fruit scone is an ultimate treat at any time of day and, of course, is the quintessential part of a traditional afternoon tea.

 The success of the perfect scone depends on working as quickly and as lightly as possible, keeping all the ingredients as cool as possible.
 To make sure your scones are light, fluffy, and well risen, you may like to have a look at these simple tips for making the perfect scone; these tips apply to fruit as well as plain or cheese scones.